 The WPU Artist in Residency Program provides access to our unique facility for the production of sculpture, installation, performance, 2D and 3D imaging, interactive media, augmented reality and others.
 Novel, innovative use of the facility is encouraged and theoretical conceptual projects welcome.
 This residency is designed to take advantage of our facility and the Lab at the Center for Computer Art and Animation.
-The Lab includes a Computer Numerical Control Mill, 2 rapid prototyping machines, a 3D Scanner, and a full digital computer lab with multiple softwares and 2D printers available.
+The Lab includes a robot, a Computer Numerical Control Mill, 2 rapid prototyping machines, a 3D Scanner, and a full digital computer lab with multiple softwares and 2D printers available.
 This residency is directed to a self-starting digital savant who can adopt and adapt to the available technologies.
 Limited production support is available (carried out by graduate assistants or undergraduate student interns).
 Work produced during the residency will be exhibited in a solo exhibition at the University Galleries.

 The exhibition, titled Float: New Work by Maria Lux, features a large-scale installation with accompanying video created while Lux was the fall 2014 William Paterson Artist-in-Residence.
 Lux used the Computer Numerical Control Mill in the University’s Center for New Art to create a life-size parade float.
 The machine, linked through software, produces a set of drill tip motions, allowing the artist to create three-dimensional objects out of Styrofoam.
 The subject matter of the sculpture combines historical references to the Tournament of Roses Parade in Pasadena, California, and tales about raising and transporting sheep in North Atlantic island communities.